Castelmezzano

 Where to stay

-Stay in the village itself rather than along the road.
-A handful of small guesthouses occupy restored houses in the centre — Locanda Beneamata and Casa al Borgo are reliable.
-The Pro Loco can put you in touch with rooms that don’t appear online; this matters for the shoulder season.
-Avoid the modern hotels at the edge of town: they are perfectly fine, but they remove the reason you came.
+Sleep in the village itself, not along the road.
+A handful of small guesthouses occupy restored houses in the centre; Locanda Beneamata and Casa al Borgo are reliable.
+The Pro Loco can put you in touch with rooms that never appear online, which matters most in the May–June and September–October windows.
+The modern hotels at the edge of town are perfectly fine, and they remove the reason you came.

 What to eat

 Lucanian cooking is unfussy and decisive.
-Order the strascinati con cime di rapa, the lamb if it is offered, the cacioricotta on anything.
+Order the strascinati con cime di rapa, and the lamb if it is offered.
+Cacioricotta goes on anything.
 Pane di Matera is the bread of the region; ask for it.
-Drink Aglianico del Vulture — the local red, grown on volcanic soils to the north — and finish with an amaro made from one of the wild herbs you walked past that morning.
-The bars open early; the kitchens close on the dot of 14:30.
+Drink Aglianico del Vulture, the local red grown on volcanic soils to the north, and finish with an amaro made from one of the wild herbs you walked past that morning.
+The bars open early.
+The kitchens close on the dot of 14:30.

 What to do

 Walk the Sentiero delle Sette Pietre between Castelmezzano and Pietrapertosa: two and a half hours of marked path with seven stone installations en route, designed by the writer Mimmo Sammartino.
-Climb up to the Norman-Swabian castle ruins above the village for the cliff view.
+Climb to the Norman-Swabian castle ruins above the village for the cliff view.
 Go to mass on Sunday if you want to hear the dialect in song.
-The zip-line and the via ferrata exist; both are honest options.
-The point of the village is not to fill the day — it is to be in it.
+The zip-line and the via ferrata exist, and neither is a gimmick.
+Nobody comes here to fill the day.
+You come to be in it.

 Voices